MSI Katana A15 AI (2024) Laptop Review

 7,212 K

-The accuracy of the FHD display is passable out of the box.
+The FHD display's accuracy is passable out of the box.
 The white balance inaccuracies are relatively minor and hard to spot.
 However, many colors are visibly off, as the display can't reproduce highly saturated tones due to its narrow color gamut.
 An overly cool color temperature gives the image a slight blueish tint, and the gamma is too high throughout, over-darkening most scenes.

 4.5